 One handy dorm room hack is utilizing vertical storage!
 Items like over-the-door shoe racks, over-the-door towel racks, or hanging baskets are perfect for storing everything from accessories to cleaning supplies.
-Another way to free up valuable floor space is to use a hanging laundry hamper.
+Another way to free up valuable floor space is to use a hanging laundry basket or hamper.

 4. Take Care Of Cleaning Chores

 Living on your own means that mom is no longer there to help clean up after you.
 If you’re living with several roommates, make divvying up the chores easier with a chore wheel rolling cart.
 If kids can do it, you can, too!